 People, especially children with Down syndrome have a higher risk of inheriting blood cancer.
 Here, patients having abnormalities that affect the production of blood cells.
 They then develop blood cancer because of these abnormalities.
 These people have an extra section of DNA known as chromosome 21 and hence an extra copy of Erg Gene.

 AT is a very rare inherited disease which generally affects the nervous system and the circulatory system.
-It is caused due to the mutations in specific areas of the DNA.
-Due to an alteration in a specific gene known as ATM, AT is caused.
+Mutations in specific areas of the DNA cause AT due to an alteration in a specific gene known as ATM.
 The condition occurs when a person inherits two non-working copies of a gene.
-A person who inherits only one non-working gene copy is known as a carrier.
-This gene has an ability to produce enzymes, which can restrict cell growth and promote cell death.
+A person who inherits only one non-working gene copy is a carrier.
+This gene is an ability to produce enzymes, which can restrict cell growth and promote cell death.

-This is one of the most confirmed risk factors for blood cancer.
-Smoking is mostly known for causing lung or mouth cancer only, but it is one of the major contributors for blood cancer too.
+This is one of the most crucial risk factors for blood cancer.
+The wide belief is that smoking causes lung or mouth cancer only, but it is one of the major contributors for blood cancer too.
 The tobacco can severely damage or change the DNA of blood cells which leads abnormal growth and malfunctioning of the cell causing blood cancer.
-It can also weaken the body’s immune system, making the body more prone to get attacked by the cancer cells.
+It can also reduces the body’s immunity, making the body more prone to attacks.
 Continuing to smoke in spite of having cancer leads to an enormous growth in the cancerous cells.

-Today, more than 50% of the world’s population do not follow a nutritious diet, a few foods however are proven to increase the risk of cancer.
+Today, more than 50% of the world’s population do not follow a nutritious diet, a few foods, however, increase the risk of cancer.
 They are as follows: